The Bankrate promise

 PAYE works well for many borrowers who are trying to lower their student loan payments.
 However, if you don’t qualify for PAYE or you don’t believe that it’s the best fit for your situation, there are other options to consider.

 First, there’s a chance that you may qualify for different federal student loan repayment plans.
 Some plans are income-driven, like Revised Pay As You Earn (REPAYE), while others, like extended repayment plans, aren’t based on how much money you earn.

 You might also consider refinancing your student loans through a private lender.
 If you qualify for a better interest rate, this option might lower your monthly payments and save you money in interest over the life of your loan.
 In exchange, however, you’ll give up certain government benefits, like the income-based repayment plans mentioned above and student loan forgiveness.
-So, it’s critical to consider both the benefits and the drawbacks before you decide to refinance federal student loans should only be a last-resort option if managing your payments becomes too difficult.
+So, refinancing federal student loans should only be a last-resort option if managing your payments becomes too difficult.